We see you are located in China.

 Embracing the global digital era

-Paper and plastic film markets are evolving, leading to volatile demand dynamics and evermore complex manufacturing challenges.
-Campaigns need to be tuned to demand, balancing the mix of operations and optimizing cutting and trimming plans.
+Paper and plastic film markets are evolving fast in the digital era, leading to extremely volatile demand and evermore complex manufacturing challenges.
+Campaigns must be tuned to demand, balancing the mix of operations, optimizing cutting and trimming plans, and reducing the environmental impact.

 Card image cap